Dhpandey/SpringCloudPack/README.md

  Source and sink uses kafka queue to produce and consume data , both of them should be launched(run) to run these applications .

+Use mvn spring-boot:run or java -jar exec.jar to execute source and sink as different process

 ->  stream application can be register on SCDF as spring boot application using maven coordinates